MOO-VIS/Peek-a-Moo/README.md

 2. Follow these instructions:

-Delete and replace all the code in the `global.R`, `server.R`, and `network.R` files in the dashboard folder, with the code in the following files from the `local_resouces` folder:
+Delete and replace all the code in the `global.R`, `server.R`, and `network.R` files in the dashboard folder, with the code in the following files from the `docs/local_resouces` folder:

 - replace `global.R` code with the code in `local-global.R`
 - replace `server.R` code with the code in `local-server.R`